nubenetes/awesome-kubernetes/docs/scaffolding.md

   - [cloud.google.com: Kubernetes development, simplified—Skaffold is now GA](https://cloud.google.com/blog/products/application-development/kubernetes-development-simplified-skaffold-is-now-ga)
   - [Cloud Code](https://cloud.google.com/code) Skaffold is the underlying engine that drives Cloud Code.
   - [ashishtechmill.com: CI/CD Workflow for Spring Boot Application on Kubernetes via Skaffold](https://ashishtechmill.com/cicd-workflow-for-spring-boot-application-on-kubernetes-via-skaffold) This article will cover how to create CI/CD workflow for a SpringBoot Application deployed to Kubernetes using Skaffold.
+  - [==piotrminkowski.com: Development on Kubernetes with Telepresence and Skaffold==](https://piotrminkowski.com/2021/12/21/development-on-kubernetes-with-telepresence-and-skaffold) Development on Kubernetes with Telepresence and Skaffold.
+In this article, you will learn how to use Telepresence, Skaffold and the Jib Maven plugin to improve your Java development workflow on Kubernetes.
 - [Draft](https://draft.sh/)
 - [Garden](https://garden.io/)
 - [codefresh.io: The ultimate guide for local development on Kubernetes: Draft vs Skaffold vs Garden.io](https://codefresh.io/howtos/local-k8s-draft-skaffold-garden/)